-6. Authorized Representatives and Cardholders
+6. Authorized Representatives And Cardholders

 Some shelter residents are reluctant to leave the shelters because they fear for their safety.
-The resident may use an employee of the shelter, another resident or anyone else, who is knowledgeable about the applicant's circumstances, as an authorized representative to make application for or conduct other business.
+If they choose to, the resident may use an employee of the shelter, another resident or anyone else, who is knowledgeable about the applicant's circumstances, as an authorized representative to make application for or conduct other business.
 The resident may select any individual as an authorized cardholder.

-D. HOMELESS PERSONS
+D. HOMELESS PERSONS AND RESIDENTS OF HOMELESS SHELTERS